dagster-io/dagster/docs/docs-beta/docs/guides/quality-testing/asset-checks.md

 ## Blocking downstream assets

-By default, materialization of downstream assets will continue even if a parent's asset check fails.
-To block the materialization of downstream assets, set the `blocking` argument to `True` in the `@asset_check` decorator.
+By default, if a parent's asset check fails during a run, the run will continue and downstream assets will be materialized.
+To prevent this behavior, set the `blocking` argument to `True` in the `@asset_check` decorator.
+This will cause the run to fail and prevent further materializations.

 In the example bellow, when the `orders_id_has_no_nulls` check fails, the `augmented_orders` asset won't be materialized.